Clean Sky

 The Clean Sky Joint Undertaking (CSJU) is a public-private partnership between the European Commission and the European aeronautics industry that coordinates and funds research activities to deliver significantly quieter and more environmentally friendly aircraft.
-The CSJU manages the Clean Sky Programme (CS) and the Clean Sky 2 Programme (CS2), making it Europe's foremost aeronautical research body.
+The CSJU/CAJU manages the Clean Sky Programme (CS), the Clean Sky 2 Programme (CS2), and now as Clean Aviation Joint Undertaking (CAJU), making it Europe's foremost aeronautical research body.

+Clean Sky

 Overview

 Aeronautics is noted for its capacity to innovate and to change the lives of millions of people.
 Also, for the complexity of its hardware and systems, which means the research and development cycles in the industry (the time it takes for an idea to get from the drawing board to the market) are very long, typically between 20 and 30 years.
 The risk associated with the large-scale investment required to drive technological progress is very high.
 In parallel, the environmental impact of the industry currently accounts for 3% of global man-made carbon emissions and is set to increase substantially in the years to come, as modern societies demand better connection among people, countries and regions.

 By coordinating the research activities of the industry, the CSJU develops new technologies that would otherwise be beyond the manageable risk of the private sector: it provides the necessary funding to develop and introduce innovations within timeframes that would otherwise be unachievable.

 As such, the CSJU is intended to be the body that will be the main contributor in realising the Advisory Council for Aeronautics Research in Europe (ACARE) 2020 environmental goals for the industry.
 These goals are: